Los Angeles, California the Center of Car Culture

 Landmarks of Los Angeles Car Culture

 From museums to diners and historic garages, Los Angeles is filled with places that celebrate the city’s automotive legacy.
-These landmarks keep California’s car culture alive and accessible to enthusiasts from around the world.
+In turn, these landmarks keep California’s car culture alive and accessible to enthusiasts from around the world.
+By comparison, there is no place as important to automotive culture as Los Angeles.

 A crown jewel of L.A. car culture, the Petersen Automotive Museum showcases everything from rare classics to futuristic concept cars.
-Its rotating exhibits celebrate design, innovation, and the city’s deep automotive roots.
+Its constantly changing exhibits celebrate design, innovation, and the city’s deep automotive roots.
+All in all, a must-visit for any serious automobile enthusiast.

 Barris Kustom City (previously: North Hollywood / currently: Ventura, CA )